Heliote225/thermo_simulator/README.md

 # thermo_simulator
 Hi everyone!
-you want to try our thermometer, Hemecue and glucometer simulator?
+Do you want to try our thermometer, Hemecue and glucometer simulator?
 Here we will use (raspberry pi + ST7735 screen + pushing button) After connecting all the devices quoted above, you should follow those steps to deploy the program correctly in the raspberry pi